Through its rich heritage and large and diverse population, London is home to many faith groups from every religion.

 Faith is one of the three key dimensions of the Lieutenancy’s strategy: Building bridges for a fairer London.
 We will work with faith groups and individual believers to assist their engagement with the wider London population.
 The Lord-Lieutenant’s Council on Faith was established to deliver this objective.

-The Chair of the Council on Faith is Mr David Dangoor DL.
+Introducing the Chair of the Council on Faith, David Dangoor DL.

 “In terms of diversity of background and culture, London is one of the richest cities in the world.
 It boasts many sizable communities coming from every corner of the globe.
 For many of these communities, their faith or belief is their cultural fountain and a source of their identity – representing universal core principles that are shared across all faith and belief systems.
 Our aspiration at the Council on Faith is to harness these values and reach out to all of those who have made London their home.”